Felix Delattre

 Loja, Ecuador

-Thanks to erdfisch, who made this trip possible for me by sponsoring the event and special thanks to the organizers (Darwin Betancourt C., Marlon Maldonado, Fernando P. Garcia, Nancy Contreras) and all the volunteers, who all did an excellent job!
+I extend my gratitude to erdfisch for sponsoring my trip, making it possible for me to be a part of this inspiring event.
+A special thanks to the organizers (Darwin Betancourt C., Marlon Maldonado, Fernando P. Garcia, Nancy Contreras) and all the volunteers for their excellent work!

-Last but not least: The Drupal Harlem Shake by the speakers of the Drupal Summit Latino
+To cap off the event, the Drupal Harlem Shake by the speakers at the Drupal Summit Latino was a memorable and fun highlight.

 image1 image2 image3 image4 image5